rhuynh06/NoteNinjas/README.md

 # 📘 AI Study Guide Generator

-An AI-powered tool that transforms your messy notes into structured study guides — complete with key terms, definitions, and quiz questions.
-Built to save students time and help them study smarter.
+**NoteNinjas** is your AI-powered study sidekick that slices through your chaotic notes and transforms them into sharp, focused study guides.
+Using **Claude 3.7 Sonnet** from AWS Bedrock, it extracts key terms, definitions, and generates flashcards to help you master your material quickly.

 💡Built at UC Irvine's AWS CloudHacks 2025